 The Power Engineering Letters Section in each of the PES Transactions offers a vehicle that speeds publication of new results, discoveries, and developments.
 It affords authors the opportunity to publish contributions within a few months of submission to ensure rapid dissemination of ideas and timely archiving of developments in a rapidly changing field.
 Original and significant contributions in applications, case studies, and research in all fields of power engineering are invited.
 Of specific interest are contributions defining emerging problems and special needs in specific areas.
 Authors are encouraged to submit contributions to the Letters Section offering new insight to established techniques, concepts, and methodologies in electric power engineering.
 Such contributions are distinctly different from discussions of papers recently published in the Transactions, in that the former seek to broaden the scope, and point to potential enhancements to existing and established technologies.

 Letters should be formatted according to the instructions given in Part 4 of the Author’s Kit.
 Note, however, that letters do not contain biographies.
-Submitted letters are limited to 3 formatted pages.
+Original submissions are limited to 3 formatted pages.
 Revisions are limited to 3.5 pages.
 Letters exceeding these page limits will not be reviewed.
 (See Mandatory Page Charges for Power Engineering Letters below for additional information.)

 In order for a letter to be submitted and reviewed, it must be uploaded by the author onto ScholarOne Manuscripts.
 The uploading procedure is the same as that for Transactions papers discussed earlier under “Paper Submission Procedures.”
 Complete instructions are also available on ScholarOne Manuscripts.
 The URL for the letters review site is:

 Any new submissions received by the Power Engineering Letters Editor-in-Chief will be returned for direct upload by the author.